MEDICAL HYDROXYAPATITE

 3) Remineralization of sub-surface areas of mineral loss (incipient caries)

-In 2003, Sangi succeeded in reducing the particle size of its hydroxyapatite from the three-digit nano level to the finer two-digit level, which enhanced its enamel penetration, remineralization rate and improvement of tooth whiteness, making it the world's first nanotech oral care product.
+In 2003, Sangi succeeded in reducing the particle size of its Medical Hydroxyapatite from the three-digit nano level to the finer two-digit level, further enhancing its enamel penetration, remineralization rate and improvement of tooth whiteness, making Sangi's toothpastes the world's first nanotech oral care products.